Mighty Mouth: Acting

 In 2012, Sangchu had a cameo role as a 'muscle boy' student in the K-drama To the Beautiful You, in a bathroom scene with the lead role played by Sulli who was disguised as a boy.

 In 2014, Shorry J had his first acting role in a K-drama, Triangle, as a gang member and friend of the lead role played by Kim Jae-joong.
 In April 2016, he portrayed a skilled pickpocket in the historical K-drama The Flower in Prison.

-Controversies

-Sangchu was under investigation for allegedly visiting a massage parlour, famous for prostitution, whilst on military duty on June 22, 2013, alongside Se7en.
-It was decided that they broke curfew trying to get massages.
-They allegedly visited several parlors that were closed before they found one that was open late.
-They left once they realized that it was a parlor for prostitution.
-Both received ten days in military jail for their actions.